Join us for a uniquely challenging 48 hour international hackathon

 Can you use your skills and ideas to find solutions to our society's problems?

-We’re looking for people who believe they can make a difference to society, from any background or degree discipline, to join our unique 24-hour event.
+We’re looking for people who believe they can make a difference to society, from any background or degree discipline.

 You will be working in teams comprised of students from other universities, to find a sustainable solution to a real life problem, and submitting a video pitch to a team of judges.